xherma34/vut_ivs_project_2/README.md

 ### Manual uninstalation
 1. Open terminal and execute 'sudo dpkg -r zdcc.deb'.
 ### Automatic uninstalation
-1. Double-click on downloaded debian package or find it in ubuntu software and remove through ubuntu software.
+1. Double-click on downloaded debian package or find it in your installed applications and remove through ubuntu software.